NomicFoundation/hardhat/packages/hardhat-ethers/README.md

 ```

 The `Contract`s and `ContractFactory`s returned by these helpers are connected to the first signer returned by `getSigners` by default.

-If there is no signer available, the provider is used as is to provide read-only access.
+If there is no signer available, `getContractAt` returns read-only contracts.

 ## Usage